yash-bhootda/Spotify-ETL-Pipeline/README.md

 3. Intermediate Python and SQL
 4. A basic understanding of Airflow  [this](https://www.youtube.com/watch?v=AHMm1wfGuHE&t=705s) will help

-# Learning Outcomes:

-1. Understand how to interact with API to retrieve data
-2. Handling Dataframe in pandas
-3. Setting up Airflow and PostgreSQL through Docker-Compose.
-4. Learning to Create DAGs in Airflow

-# Introduction:

-This is a beginner-friendly project to get started with building a simple pipeline and automating through airflow.
-First, we will focus on entirely building the pipeline and then extend the project by combining it with Airflow.

 # Building ETL Pipeline:

-**Dataset:** In this project, we are using Spotify’s API so please go ahead and create an account for yourself.
-After creating the account head to this  [page](https://developer.spotify.com/console/get-recently-played/?limit=&after=&before=).
-Now you will be able to see a get token icon click that and select user recently played and click get token.

 ## Extract.py